Alevo pulls back the curtain on its batteries for the grid

 Alevo said its batteries are better than anything else on the market because they last longer and contain an inorganic electrolyte that reduces the risk of burning.
 The company is offering a 20-year warranty on its batteries.

-Alevo has teamed up with manufacturer Parker Hannifin Corp (PH.N), which developed the power conversion systems for the GridBanks.
+Alevo has teamed up with manufacturer Parker Hannifin Corp , which developed the power conversion systems for the GridBanks.

 Grid storage has become critical as more renewable energy - such as solar power or wind power - is introduced into the world electricity supply.
 Batteries can store power generated during windy nights to use during the day when the wind may not be blowing, or can extend solar power into the hours after the sun goes down.